Table of Contents

-Placenta praevia means the dystopic position of the placenta in the isthmus region.
+Placenta praevia refers to the dystopic position of the placenta in the isthmus region.
 Roughly 10 out of 200 pregnancies are affected by this condition.

 Etiology of Placenta Praevia

-Lesions of the endometrium can be the cause for placenta praevia.
-Amongst others, a curettage, condition after a section or after pregnancy with multiples can lead to these lesions.
+Lesions of the endometrium can be the cause of placenta praevia.
+Amongst others, a curettage, a condition after a C-section or after pregnancy with multiples can lead to these lesions.

 Clinic of Placenta Praevia

 By means of uterus contraction, the lower uterine segment is stretched.
-This shears the placenta away from the adhesion surface and bleeding occurs.
+This shears the placenta away from the adhesive surface causing bleeding to occur.

-Typically, the first bleedings are observed in the 3rd trimenon.
-Initially, those are bleedings out of the intravillous region.
+Typically, the first bleeding is observed in the 3rd trimenon.
+Initially, this bleeding happens out of the intravillous region.
 This means that it is maternal blood.
 Later, it can also be fetal blood.
 Thus, controls of the blood for HbF are indicated.

 Diagnostics of Placenta Praevia

-Diagnosis of placenta praevia is secured with ultrasound examination.
+Diagnosis of placenta praevia is conducted using an ultrasound examination.
 The pregnant woman is then hospitalized and strict bed rest is indicated.

 Therapy of Placenta Praevia

 In exceptional cases, a vaginal birth attempt can be made.
-In most cases, however, a Caesarean section should be considered.
-In case of small bleedings before the 34th week of pregnancy, tocolysis should be performed and then a Caesarean section should be planned.
+In most cases, however, a Cesarean section should be considered.
+In case of little bleeding before the 34th week of pregnancy, tocolysis should be performed and then a Cesarean section should be planned.